 - In the "Refresh Rate" field, enter the refresh rate in hours.

-- Select your domain admin credential for performing the LDAP query, or optionally create a new credential.
+- Select your domain user credential for performing the LDAP query, or optionally create a new credential.

 - In the "Password" field, enter the password to access LDAP.

 - If applicable, enter the value for your Base Distinguished Name in the "BaseDN" field.